Tourism in Croatia: Zadar

-This region caters to yachting and leisure travel.
 The Kornati National Park has hundreds of mostly uninhabited islands.
 Kornat, the biggest of the islands with a total area of 32525315 m², comprises two-thirds of the park's land area.
 Although the island is 25.2 km long, it is no wider than 2.5 km.
 The park is managed from the town of Murter, on the island of Murter, and is connected to the mainland by a drawbridge.

 Zadar, the largest city in the region, gained its urban structure in Roman times; during the time of Julius Caesar and Augustus, the town was fortified and the city walls with towers and gates were built.
 On the western side of the town were the forum, the basilica and the temple, while outside the town were the amphitheatre and cemeteries.
 The aqueduct which supplied the town with water is partially preserved.
 Inside the ancient town, a medieval town had developed with a series of churches and monasteries being built.

 The interior has mixed plains and mountains, with the Paklenica canyon as the main attraction.
-Paklenica National Park is the most visited climbing site in Croatia, and the largest in Southeast Europe.
-The close proximity of seawater allows tourists to combine climbing, hiking and water sports.
-There are over 360 equipped and improved routes of various difficulty levels and lengths within Paklenica's climbing sites.
-The main climbing season begins in spring and ends in late autumn.
-The Park area contains 150–200 km of trails and paths intended either for tourists or mountaineers.
-The trails in the Park are marked with boards and mountaineering signs.

-The island of Pag has one of the biggest party zones in Europe in the town of Novalja and Zrće.
-These beaches have all-hours discothèques and beach bars operating during summer months.
+The park area contains 150–200 km of trails and paths intended either for tourists or mountaineers.
+The island of Pag as well as the town of Novalja and Zrće have all-hours discothèques and beach bars operating during summer months.